What kind of headphones are for you?

 What are the pros and cons of planar magnetic drivers?

-The driver design of the planar style also results in very low-distortion sound and excellent transient response.
+The driver design of planar also results in very low-distortion sound and excellent transient response.
 Transient response is how fast the driver reacts to changes in the input signal and how quickly it cuts off those frequencies as they’re cut out of the source, which is particularly important for bass notes.

 What are the pros and cons of electrostatic headphones?

-As such, they’re not portable.
-And electrostatic headphones tend to embrace this.
+As such, they’re not portable and electrostatic headphones tend to embrace this.
 Every pair we’ve used has an open design, meaning the backs of the cups are perforated, letting sound both out and in, but also offering a more open and airy sound.